-The Fiesta may have been developed in part by execs in the United States, but it wasn’t meant to come stateside.
-Even its architects felt that it was too small for Americans.
+The Fiesta may have been developed in part by execs in the United States, but it wasn’t ever meant to come stateside.
+Even its designers felt that it was too small for American tastes.

 The original idea was not to import the Fiesta directly, because of limits on how much “imports” could count toward CAFE averages.
 Instead, Sperlich proposed building cars in North America, which would lower the costs and increase how much they counted towards the average.
 Local production would also allow Ford to tailor the car more to American tastes.

-Sperlich also had the idea of teaming up with Honda to provide engines for the car, a proposal the Japanese automaker was surprisingly amenable to.
+Sperlich also proposed teaming up with Honda to provide engines for the car, an idea the Japanese automaker was surprisingly amenable to.

 There were two major strikes against this plan.
 One, it was expensive to tool up for a car already in production somewhere else; and two, HF II hated the Honda idea.
-Sperlich was dismissed in late 1976 for, among other things, pushing too hard on small cars and front-drive with HF II.
-To Ford’s ultimate regret.
+Sperlich was dismissed in late 1976 for, among other things, pushing too hard on small cars and front-drive with HF II, to Ford’s eternal regret.

 Instead, Ford would build the U.S. cars at Saarlouis and fit them with a larger engine that was better suited to American roads than the 957-cc or 1,117-cc Valencias.
 That engine was the 1.6L “crossflow” Kent, but no provision would be made for an automatic transmission.